Intro: How to Make Chinese Hot Pot

-Hot pot is a popular way of eating in China and is spreading around the world.
-Many variations of hot pot have been developed by different ethnicity, but I will be teaching you how to make traditional Chinese hot pot.
+Hot pot is a popular cuisine in China and is spreading around the world.
+Many variations of hot pot have been developed by different ethnicities, but I will be teaching you how to make traditional Chinese hot pot.

-(There are accommodations for people that cannot eat spicy food in Step 2)
+I have included accommodations for people that cannot eat spicy food in Step 2.

-I will be showing you a setup that supports around 6 people.
+I will be showing you a setup that supports up to 6 people.

 Step 1: Setup

 REQUIRED ITEM - Cooking Pot

 Pot dimensions can vary, but the size is typically 1 foot in diameter and 6 inches deep.